Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 Description:   Defaults to `{}`.
 Ignored for Basic and Standard.
 Defines the network rules configuration for the resource.

-  - `trusted_services_allowed` - (Optional) - Are Azure Services that are known and trusted for this resource type are allowed to bypass firewall configuration?
+  - `trusted_services_allowed` - (Optional) - Defaults to `false`.
+Are Azure Services that are known and trusted for this resource type are allowed to bypass firewall configuration?
   - `cidr_or_ip_rules`         - (Optional) - Defaults to `[]`.
 One or more IP Addresses, or CIDR Blocks which should be able to access the ServiceBus Namespace.
   - `default_action`           - (Optional) - Defaults to `Allow`.
 Specifies the default action for the Network Rule Set when a rule (IP, CIDR or subnet) doesn't match.
 Possible values are `Allow` and `Deny`.

   - `network_rules` - (Optional) - Defaults to `[]`.
     - `subnet_id` - (Required) - The Subnet ID which should be able to access this ServiceBus Namespace.

-  > Note: Remember to enable Microsoft.KeyVault service endpoint on the subnet.
+  > Note: Remember to enable Microsoft.ServiceBus service endpoint on the subnet.

   Example Inputs:
   ```hcl